Hanako Muraoka

 Hanako Muraoka (村岡 花子, Muraoka Hanako) was a Japanese novelist and translator.
 She is best known for translating Anne of Green Gables by L.M.
 Montgomery into Japanese.

 Early life and education

 Muraoka was born on June 21, 1893, in Kofu, Yamanashi Prefecture.
 Her birth name was Hana Annaka (安中 はな, Annaka Hana).
 Her parents were Methodists, and she was raised a devout Christian.
-She studied at the Tokyo Eiwa Jogakuin and began writing children's stories when she was encouraged by translator Hiroko Katayama.
+She studied at the Toyo Eiwa Jogakuin and began writing children's stories when she was encouraged by translator Hiroko Katayama.
 She graduated from school in 1913.